jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 ![STM32F103C8 ARM Cortex-M3 dev board from DX.com ](https://raw.githubusercontent.com/jdesbonnet/STM32F103C8-dx-sku-380789/master/doc/STM32F103C8-DX-380789.jpg)

-Current statis (10 May 2015): Most tool chain issues have been resolved.
+Current status (10 May 2015): Most tool chain issues have been resolved.
 I can write code using Eclipse C/C++ IDE together with GNU ARM Eclipse Plug-ins and OpenOCD.
 Writing a Blinky was trivial!
 See [blinky2](projects/blinky2)
 I can program and debug through the Eclipse IDE with OpenOCD and a STLink-V2 probe from a STM32F4-Discovery board.
 The main difficulty was getting the right configuration for the OpenOCD debugger ("-f interface/stlink-v2.cfg  -f target/stm32f1x_stlink.cfg")

 Info on Eclipse ARM GCC plugin: http://gnuarmeclipse.livius.net/blog/